MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/cloud-adoption-and-hybrid-solutions.md

 ---
 title: Enterprise Cloud Solutions
 description: Solve business problems by using the Microsoft Cloud.
-Find information on the latest hybrid and security cloud solutions, cloud adoption, and more
+Find information on the latest hybrid and security cloud solutions, cloud adoption, and more.
 services: batch-ai
 author: JoeDavies-MSFT
 manager: laurawi